Here’s How Instacart Platform is Doing Grocery Businesses More Harm than Good

 Instacart allows customers to browse products among multiple stores at once, thus encouraging them to comparison shop, which more often than not leads to them choosing the best deal available at the time.

-As per the Barclays Research, shoppers’ primary reason for choosing Instacart Express membership is that the platform offers products from multiple retailers that they can choose and order from.
+As per Barclays Research, shoppers’ primary reason for choosing Instacart Express membership is that the platform offers products from multiple retailers that they can choose and order from.
 For grocers, this isn’t a great sign because, in an effort to go omnichannel, they end up having to constantly compete to get their products noticed.

 9. High substitution rates lead to poor shopper experience on Instacart